 CRMs have not been designed to take into account consent and privacy issues, and the best results marketing teams can expect is deciding which campaign should be sent or dismissed according to the consent that have been collected.
 And since most CRM softwares are all about emails and forms, marketers juggle with emails and forms to deal with those consent and privacy issues, even when irrelevant regarding customer experience.

 Collecting data the right way

-The marketing industry is massively adopting a customer-centric approach, and realizing that leveraging their customer data matters more than massively collecting data they underuse.
-CRM softwares struggle to keep up with these expectations, as they are designed to fulfill the needs of companies, not the needs of customers.
+The marketing industry is massively adopting a customer-centric approach, and realising that leveraging their customer data matters more than massively collecting data they underuse.
+CRM softwares struggle to keep up with these expectations, as they are designed to fulfil the needs of companies, not the needs of customers.

 Customer centricity is not about the amount of data collection

 The use of CRM software skyrocketed as marketers collected more and more data, and CRM software is designed with data collection in mind.
 The more fields you get your customers to fill, the more complete your CRM looks.
 But getting a bigger amount of data does not help building a customer-centric approach; customer-centricity is about quality.

 Quality of the customer experience, first.
 Here is a typical user experience on a website designed to capture data before giving access to an e-book about CRM software:

 The CRM Manager obviously wants to segment their audience according to the size of the company, but the prospect sees no added value in providing this information.
 The prospect has no idea if the content of the e-book is worth it, or if it fits their need as an SMB of a multinational company.
 They will likely enter wrong information, select first items in the lists to get access to the content faster.